Data Last Updated: April 25, 2021

-New Zealand has implemented very strict travel restrictions, no foreign travellers are allowed at this time.
+New Zealand has implemented very strict travel restrictions, no foreign travelers are allowed at this time.

 Residents of New Zealand territories (Niue, Tokelau, Cook Islands) are able to enter.
 Australians with residency in New Zealand are also able to enter.